EsakkiammalR/CodeClause_GoldPricePrediction/README.md

 This repository contains code for a project that uses machine learning to predict future gold prices based on historical data.
 The project is implemented in Python, using the Scikit-learn library for machine learning and Pandas library for data manipulation.
 The data used for this project is sourced from Kaggle's historical gold prices dataset.

 # Dependencies
-The following dependencies are required to run this project:<br>
+The following dependencies are required to run this project

-Python 3
+1.Python 3
-Pandas
+2.Pandas
-NumPy
+3.NumPy
-Scikit-learn
+4.Scikit-learn
-joblib
+5.joblib

 # Gold Price Prediction
  given some information about dataset like:<br>